design-automation/mobius-sim-funcs/documentation/analyze.md

 **Parameters:**
   * *source:* A list of positions, or entities from which positions can be extracted.
 These positions should be part of the network.
+If null, all positions in the model will be used.
   * *entities:* The network, edges, or entities from which edges can be extracted.
   * *method:* Enum, the method to use: `'directed'` or `'undirected'`.
   * *cen\_type:* Enum, the type of centrality: `'betweenness', 'closeness'` or `'harmonic'`.